 Life in Kumamoto

 Kumamoto University is located in the city of Kumamoto in Kyushu, the southern-most main island of Japan.
 Kumamoto City is the third biggest city in Kyushu.
 It has a population of approximately 737,000, which is equivalent to about 41% of the total population of the prefecture.
-By air it takes 90 minutes from Tokyo and 60 minutes from Osaka; by bullet train it takes 35 minutes from Fukuoka City.

 The weather is generally mild.
 The weather changes from hot and muggy (25-35℃) in July and August to windy and cold (2-10℃) in January and February.
 Autumn and spring offer the most comfortable weather.
 When you get here in October or April, it will be the beautiful seasons and the temperature will be moderate (14-24℃).
 Therefore you will not need to put on a coat, but rather only a light jacket.
 Once the winter season comes in late November, you will need some sweaters and a winter coat.
 Warm clothing is necessary in January and February.
 We rarely have heavy snow in Kumamoto.